Life of Code

 There was also political upheaval in 1B’ former home country of the Netherlands.
-But he also points out that it is the people of Zagor who encourage The Company™ to take over every aspect of their daily lives; this has been interpreted as reflections of M.’ (reputed) belief that the western people were exhausted of the hyper-capitalistic cycles in a time 1B visualized ‘The Code of Life’.
+But he also points out that it is the people of Argo who encourage The Company™ to take over every aspect of their daily lives; this has been interpreted as reflections of M.’ (reputed) belief that the western people were exhausted of the hyper-capitalistic cycles in a time 1B visualized ‘The Code of Life’.

 So, rather than just being a story about totalitarian political power, ‘The Code of Life’ invites us to ask important questions about human agency.
 Even setting aside totalitarian regimes, how much control do we have over our lives?
 And those things which we don’t have control over: are they merely the result of random chance?

 Bella (herself): Pull the String!
 Pull the String!